Willamin/pdq/plaindata.md

 The format contained in each section is free for the author to choose, though text-based formats and formats that are parsable with widely available command-line tools are strongly encouraged.

+## Scripts

+As a PD formatted file can contain any plaintext content in its sections, it's entirely reasonable to contain scripts – often that act on the file itself.
+For convenience, the `pdq` program has a subcommand to execute a section as a script.
+This subcommand will default to a section named `Script` if the user doesn't invoke the execute subcommand with a section name.
+Given this, it often makes the most sense to use a section named `Script` for a single script.

 ## Sample

 ```